damosull/playwright-1/README.md

-# Notes
+# notes Folder:

-- The notes folder contains very basic notes on topics like getting a framework up & running to Playwright reporters, etc.
+- This folder contains very basic notes on topics such as setting up a basic Framework to Playwright Reporters, etc.

-# Configs
+# configs Folder:

-- The configs folder contains the configurations for various types of tests.
+- This folder contains the configurations for various sets of tests.
 - These configs are fairly similar, the only major differences are the test directory file path & whether or not videos/screenshots are turned on.

-# Test Generated Files

-- This folder contains PDF & PNG files generated as part of various tests.

-# Test Results / Test Reporting
+# Test Results / Test Reporting:

-- See notes/07-reporters.md
+- See notes/07-reporters.md.
   Todo: add link in above

-# Artifacts on Fail (Videos & Screenshots)
+# Artifacts on Fail (Videos & Screenshots):

-- See notes/08-screenshots-visual-testing.md
+- See notes/08-screenshots-visual-testing.md.
   Todo: add link in above

-# test-generated-files Folder
+# Test Generated Files:

-- Only purpose for this is to store files that are generated when running some commands.
+- The only purpose for the `test-generated-files` folder is to store some PDF & PNG files generated after running some commands.
-- The commands that generate these files can be found in notes/15-tips.md
+- The commands that generate these files can be found in notes/15-tips.md.
+- This folder is not used for storing test failure screenshots/videos.

 # Todo List: